varialbe/proxy-scraper/README.md

 ![Screenshot_3](https://github.com/varialbe/proxy-scraper/assets/142154418/a141ac2c-d573-4c7a-8d50-3c5d3ac2b61b)
 # Proxy Scraper Script

 This Python script is designed to scrape and combine proxy lists from multiple sources.
 It's useful for developers and researchers who need a reliable list of proxies for web scraping, anonymity, or bypassing geo-restrictions.
+(Statistics show: 0.32% to 4% success rate)

 ## Features